 When the child lives with one parent and there is no stepparent, all assets of the parent which exceed the asset limit for one person are deemed to the child.
 The child's assets are then compared to the asset limit for one.
 When the child is living with both parents or a parent and stepparent, all assets of the parent(s) and/or stepparent which exceed the limit for two are deemed to the child.
+The child's assets are then compared to the child's assets are then comparent which exceed the limit for two are deemed to the child.
 The child's assets are then compared to the asset limit for one.